nov314k/atlas-v01/README.md

-This is A very rough Atlas prototype mock-up.
+This is a very rough Atlas prototype mock-up.
 This repository is not actively maintained.
 Have a look at the [current Atlas repository](https://github.com/nov314k/atlas).